What is Digital Asset Management and Why It Matters for Organizations

 How Have DAM Deployment Models Evolved?

 DAM first emerged about 30 years ago as a specialized solution for media, publishing, and print companies to store and organize videos and photos.
-The DAM systems in that era were mostly on-premise, offering only the basic capabilities of modern systems.
+The DAM solutions in that era were mostly on-premise, offering only the basic capabilities of modern systems.

 What Are the Common DAM Use Cases?